Ursy-M/BeadSpringModex/README.md

 # BeadSpring model for flexible fibers in Stokes flow

-This package contains python codes to run a simulation of several fibers at low Reynolds number.
-The fiber is discretized as a serie of spherical beads connected by spring constraints.
+This package contains python codes to perform simulations of multiple fibers at low Reynolds number.
+The fiber is discretized as a series of spherical beads connected by spring constraints.
 The motion of each bead in Stokes flow is given by the mobility relation, which relates the bead velocities to external forces applied on each bead.

 This package is inspired from the [RigidMultiblobsWall](https://github.com/stochasticHydroTools/RigidMultiblobsWall) organization.